 If you have tried to schedule out your week before only to find things to be complicated and confusing, then your mind might work a bit like mine.
 You need things simple with the fewest amount of steps that will get you from point A to point B quickly.

 Complicated just doesn’t work, however, straightforward does.
 No bells and absolutely no whistles.

 And that is just what this is.

 A handful of steps that will help you to get all of that clutter out of your head and down onto paper.
 Why is that so important?
 Because once it is written down you have officially taken the first step to getting it done.
 Seeing it in writing is all you need to get it completed and off the list.

 The biggest problem with planning is the need to add to our lists constantly.
-Let’s face it, papers come into our homes every day and those papers can tempt us to make adjustments to our lists.
-Adjustments that can throw our gameplan on its ear.
+Let’s face it, papers come into our homes every day, along with sports and work schedules, appointments, parties, and more.
+Any one of these can throw our weekly game plan on its ear.

-This will not only save you time, but it will also ensure that each paper is given the attention it needs to ensure it is taken care of and not forgotten.
-This system is what I like to call a Weekly Planning Basket and it’s going to completely change your life just like it did mine.
+This will not only save you time but also ensure that each paper is given the attention it needs to ensure it is taken care of and not forgotten.
+This system is very simple to start using and is going to completely change your life just like it did mine.

 How to Set up and Weekly Planning Basket

 Before we dive into the specific steps, let’s go over exactly what it is.